stamparm/maltrail/HANDOVER.md

 ## Next, in the order I would do it

-1. **Tag 3.1.1.** The installer currently downloads 3.1 binaries, which are the glibc-2.39 ones that do not start on half the enterprise distributions.
-Everything needed for the tag is on master;
-   the release workflow now builds against 2.28 and refuses anything newer. **Verify the published artefact before announcing:** `MALTRAIL_TEST_SENSOR=<downloaded binary> bash tests/install/run.sh`.
-2. **README: advertise the one-liner.** Deliberately not done yet — pointing people at `curl … | sh` while it fetches binaries that cannot run would be worse than not having it.
-   Do it immediately after step 1.
-3. **The trails split** (agreed in principle, not started).
+1. **The trails split** (agreed in principle, not started).
 See below.
+The gate is the licence audit, not code.
-4. `#19595` — wiki page for the config options.
+2. `#19595` — wiki page for the config options.
 Left open on purpose: the wiki is a separate repo, so it is a deliverable, not a code change.
+3. Whatever the 3.1.1 release surfaces.
+It is the first version whose binaries start on the enterprise distributions *and* the first the README tells people to install with one command, so the installer is about to meet many more environments than the five in the harness.

+**Done, 11 Aug 2026** (was 1 and 2 here): 3.1.1 tagged and published, and the README quick start now leads with `curl … | sudo sh` (`170c40d9`), with build-from-source moved under its own heading and the same pointer added to `sensor/docs/INSTALL.md`.
+Advertising the one-liner was deliberately held until the tag existed, because before it the installer fetched binaries that could not exec.

 ## Decisions already made (do not relitigate without a reason)